R1fq176/web-app/README.md

 1. Allow the browser to access the webcam
 2. Show your hand sign to the webcam
-3. The app will detect the sign and translate it to text
+3. The app will detect the sign and translate it to choosen alphabet